+Date employee commenced employment

 Deductible

 Year

+i eai

 Total of legal deductible

-Request to reimburse deductuble (the sum of the treatments below to a maximum of the legal deductible of the year concerned)
+Request to reimburse deductible (the sum of the treatments below to a maximum of

 Treatments

 Type of treatment Costs of deductible incurred Date

 Total costs of deductible

 The following documents must be submitted along with this application form: declaration form / specifications from healthcare insurer and copies of the relevant invoices (if available).
 If these documents are not enclosed in full, no reimbursement will take place.